We provide money management and budgeting tools to financial professionals and their clients using web based software and mobile applications.

 How long we keep information for

-We may keep aggregated information that does not contain personal information.
+We may keep some usage information or metadata that does not contain personal information.
 More information about this is given above.

 Notifiable Data Breaches

-Moneysoft complies with the requirements of the Privacy Amendment (Notifiable Data Breaches) Act 2017.
-In accordance with this Act, where Moneysoft is aware of any instance of a data breach, we shall immediately take steps to contain and remediate the data breach as well as undertake a reasonable and expeditious assessment to determine if the data breach is likely to result in serious harm to any individual affected.
+Moneysoft complies with the requirements of the Privacy Amendment (Notifiable Data Breaches) Act 2017 and the Competition and Consumer (Consumer Data Right) Rules 2020.
+In accordance with the Act and the Rules, where Moneysoft is aware of any instance of a data breach, we shall immediately take steps to contain and remediate the data breach as well as undertake a reasonable and expeditious assessment to determine if the data breach is likely to result in serious harm to any individual affected.

 Where the assessment presents reasonable grounds to believe an eligible data breach has occurred, Moneysoft will promptly notify individuals at likely risk of serious harm.
 The Commissioner shall also be notified as soon as practicable through a statement about the eligible data breach.